 Just east of the French Quarter is Faubourg Marigny with quiet residential streets and a thriving music club and restaurant strip along Frenchman Street.
 Two options here include:

-La Maison Marigny, 1421 Bourbon: This trip, I am staying in this attractive B&B in the Faubourg Marigny area just outside the Quarter.
+La Maison Marigny, 1421 Bourbon: I really like La Maison Marigny B&B in the Faubourg Marigny area just outside the Quarter.
 It is quiet and charming.
 I highly recommend it.
 It is highly rated on Trip Advisor and by Travel + Leisure.
 I stayed in the Owner’s Suite on the first floor which was very large and comfortable.
+Currently they prefer renting out the entire house consisting of four bedrooms, but will rent out individual rooms within 30 days of arrival.

 Elysian Fields Inn, 930 Elysian Fields Ave.: This is one of the top rated B&B’s in Town.
 My friends loved it and the location.

-Recently getting good reviews is the Henry Howard Hotel , an 18 room luxury boutique hotel located in the Garden District in a townhouse from 1867.
-2041 Prytania St. It is near the popular Magazine St.
+Recently getting good reviews is the Henry Howard Hotel.
+It is an 18 room luxury boutique hotel located in the Garden District in a mansion from 1867 at 2041 Prytania St. It is near the popular Magazine St. The rooms are beautifully designed.
+They also have The Parlor which features pastries and coffee in the morning and cocktails in the evening.
+I would love to stay there on a future trip!

 The newly renovated Pontchartrain Hotel is an elegant, historic 14-story property with four restaurant and bar options, including a rooftop bar and lounge with great views of the city.
 2031 St. Charles Ave.